auraphp/Aura.Sql/README.md

 Aura SQL
 ========

-The Aura SQL package provides adapters to connect to and query against SQL data sources such as MySQL, PostgreSQL, and Sqlite.
-The adapters are mostly wrappers around [PDO](http://php.net/PDO) connections.
+The Aura SQL package provides connections to connect to and query against SQL data sources such as MySQL, PostgreSQL, and Sqlite.
+The connections are mostly wrappers around [PDO](http://php.net/PDO) connections.

 This package is compliant with [PSR-0][], [PSR-1][], and [PSR-2][].
 If you